Lawn aerator: Types of aerators

 Powered aerators employ the power from ground propulsion to drive multiple tines into ground.
 The machines can aerate a large lawn in a relatively short time (similar to mowing speed).

 Manual aerators usually have two to five hollow tines mounted on a step bar.
 The operator puts one foot on the step bar and push it downward, forcing the tines to penetrate into the soil.
 Then he pulls the handle on the step bar upward to remove the soil cores out of the ground.
 By repeating the same operation, the cores left in the tines will be pushed out by the next ones.
 Manual aerators are much cheaper than powered ones.
 The trade-off is the speed.
 For a typical residential lawn (1/4 acre lot), it will take hours to finish.
 Some products also have issues with the tines becoming clogged with soil, which can slow down the operation even more.
 However, a well-made manual aerator offers advantages such as ease of use, selective aeration, and economy.

 Guidelines

 Grass type determines the best time of year for aeration.
 Cool-season grasses (bluegrass, fescue and ryegrass) should be aerated in early spring or fall (March, April or September).
 Warm-season grasses (Bermudagrass, buffalograss, zoysiagrass) should be aerated in May through July.

-It's recommend to space aerator holes 3 inches or less apart.
+It is recommend to space aerator holes 3 inches or less apart.
 Given the spacing of tines on many aerator machines this means several passes could be necessary.